-Shannon is an Ambassador who studied abroad in France
+Shannon is an Ambassador who did research in China

 Why did you choose to study abroad and how did you decide on this program?